AI Legal

 1. Discovery call — We learn about your business, your AI systems, and your current compliance posture.
 This is free and takes about 30 minutes.
 You can book one here.

 3. Remediation plan — We build a prioritized action plan: what to fix now, what to fix next quarter, and what can wait.
-Every item maps to a specific statutory requirement so you can see why it matters.
+Every item maps to a specific SB 26-189 duty or a best-practice pillar so you can see why it matters.

 4. Implementation support — We help you execute.
-That might mean drafting consumer notices, negotiating vendor contract amendments, building training materials, or writing internal governance policies.
+That might mean drafting pre-use and adverse-outcome notices, negotiating vendor contract amendments to secure developer documentation, building human-review workflows, or writing internal governance policies.
 We do the legal work; you focus on running your business.

-5. Ongoing membership — After the initial assessment, our FAIIR Compliance Membership keeps you current with quarterly policy reviews, regulatory update briefings, on-call attorney Q&A, and refreshed risk documentation.
+5. Ongoing membership — After the initial assessment, our FAIIR Compliance Membership keeps you current with quarterly notice and process reviews, regulatory update briefings, on-call attorney Q&A, and refreshed risk documentation.

 Who needs FAIIR?

 Not every business needs a full compliance program.
-The Colorado AI Act targets high-risk AI systems — those that make or substantially contribute to consequential decisions.
+SB 26-189 targets covered ADMT — technology that materially influences consequential decisions in education, employment, housing, lending, insurance, healthcare, or government services.
 If your AI usage is limited to internal productivity tools (scheduling, spell-check, code completion), you are likely outside the scope.

 You probably need FAIIR if your business: